Retirement Calculators

 - Subtract everything to get net income; compare to expenses to get surplus or shortfall

-For Calculators 2, 3, and 4 ("Needed X"), a bisection solver works backwards — it tries values of the unknown variable until the math balances at your target spending.
+For Calculators 2, 3, 4, and 5, a bisection solver works backwards — it tries values of the unknown variable until the math balances at the relevant target, such as target spending or the ACA/MAGI target.

 📋 Income types